 Such growths can also look unsightly on a building, so it’s resistance and strength in this area is helpful for maintaining a neat and tidy roof.

 The fact that EPDM is strong in these areas is what makes it such a popular material.
 Even if small breakages happen, EPDM has the added benefit of being easy to repair.
-Plus, you can install it yourself, with the help of one of our training courses or with our installation guides.Back to posts
+Plus, you can install it yourself with the help of one of our training courses.Back to posts